 - SURVIVAL GEAR AND EQUIPMENT: Made from stainless steel that will stand the test of time, a lightweight pocket knife that can conveniently travel with you

-- SLIM DESIGN: Easily accessible and fits compactly in a pocket or on a belt clip
+- SLIM DESIGN: Easily accessible and fits compactly in a pocket, secured with an easy access pocket clip

 - CAMPING ACCESSORIES: Great for any hunter, tradesman, and the everyday carry consumer; Perfect addition to camping essentials, toolbox, work wear, and fishing and hiking gear